-The California ISO (ISO), as part of its proposal to offer Energy Imbalance Market (EIM) services to other balancing authorities in the west, has committed to work with EIM stakeholders through the stakeholder process to establish an EIM governance structure that encourages broad participation in EIM and ensures that all entities who participate in EIM have a a meaningful role in decision-making.
+The California ISO (ISO), as part of its proposal to offer Energy Imbalance Market (EIM) services to other balancing authorities in the west, has committed to work with EIM stakeholders through the stakeholder process to establish an EIM governance structure that encourages broad participation in EIM and ensures that all entities who participate in EIM have a meaningful role in decision-making.
 EIM stakeholders must play a key role in fostering a market that meets their current needs, and in influencing future changes to that market.
 Any EIM governance structure should have the objective of preserving for EIM participants, both at the outset and in the future, the significant and tangible benefits of the EIM.
 On August 13, 2013, the ISO presented its EIM governance straw proposal to build such a governance structure through a two-step process, with the first step completed before EIM becomes operational and the second step completed as soon thereafter as practicable.
-This paper presents the ISO's revised proposal, which clarifies and modifies the initial proposal based upon stakeholder feedback.
+On October 4, 2013, the ISO presented a revised proposal that clarified and modified the initial proposal based upon stakeholder feedback.
+At the same time the ISO presented the draft charter for the advisory committee that the ISO proposes to establish.
+This paper presents a draft final proposal that makes additional clarifications and modifications based upon further stakeholder feedback in the revised proposal.
+Each version of the proposal has retained the fundamental two-step process for establishing an EIM governance structure.